strinking/futaba/CONTRIBUTING.md

 When you need to store information persistently, a database model should be created in `futaba/sql/`.
 (NOTE: This will definitely change when [#13](https://github.com/strinking/futaba/issues/13) is merged).
 A model example can be copied from the template, but the general principle is that the `__init__` declares all the tables, and sets up in-memory caches for tables as needed.
 Then methods should be created that allow interacting with the table from in a SQL-agnostic, logical way.
 SQLAlchemy, and especially raw SQL should **never** be present outside of `futaba/sql/models/`.

+If you want to set up a delayed task, use Navi, Futaba's internal job scheduler.
+If your function cannot fit into one of the existing `Task` objects, create a new one and provide a way to serialize/deserialize it into JSON for persistent storage in the database.
+In rare cases where the delay is very short, an `asyncio.sleep()` may be acceptable.
+Never use `time.sleep()`, that chokes up the event loop.

 ### Development and Testing
 It is important to ensure no issues come up with pylint.
 When in the root, simply:
 ```